feurig/Cohen/README.md

 The remaining details should be as hidden and interchangable [^1] as possible.

 ###MinSysex
-A minimal sysex handler, called by either the maintainence tasks or by MidiEventAvailable(), should handle at a minimum the universal sysex id request and response and a (mma) vender specific sysex to jump to a bootloader.
+A minimal sysex handler, called by either the maintainence tasks or by MidiEventAvailable(), should handle at a minim

+um the universal sysex id request and response and a (mma) vender specific sysex to jump to a bootloader.
 This should be expanded to identify the capabilities, architecture, and code loader method, and perhaps a subset of common midi settings (channel,mode etc.) Eventually this sysex subset form a protocall called "Let's Get Loaded (LGL)"

 This handler should also buffer sysex's that are not directed at the target or that l with functions which can be overwritten.